 The same elements that make Second City successful on stage can make you a better problem solver, collaborator and innovator.
-Join me as I give you the inside scoop on what I learned from my years with ImprovBoston and use on the job to this day!
+Join me in this Introductory Webinar as I give you the inside scoop on what I learned from my years with ImprovBoston and use on the job to this day!

 In this 1-hour webinar, we will cover the following:

 - How to apply improv basics to problem-solving

 - What are some tips and tricks of improv

 Tracy O’Rourke: Hi, everyone.
 Welcome to GoLeanSixSigma.com’s webinar.
 Thanks for spending some quality time with us.
 Hundreds of people have registered for this webinar and we are very excited that you are here.

 Lean and Six Sigma are the go-to improvement methods used by leading organizations all over the world to delight customers, minimize cost and develop better teams and problem solvers.